 How long does a Shopify to WooCommerce migration take?

-For a store with under 500 products and under 5,000 historical orders, plan a half day to a full day of hands-on work.
-Larger or more complex stores (subscriptions, bundles, heavy app dependencies) can take a full weekend or longer.
-The migration time estimate list above covers the full range.
+A Shopify to WooCommerce migration takes a half day to a full day of hands-on work for a store with under 500 products and under 5,000 historical orders.
+Larger or more complex stores with subscriptions, bundles, or heavy app dependencies can take a full weekend or longer.
+The time estimates above break this down by store size.

-No. Shopify hashes customer passwords and does not export them.
-Every customer will need to reset their password on first WooCommerce login.
-Send a “we have moved” email before or during cutover explaining this so you are not ambushing customers at the login screen.
+No, customer passwords do not transfer from Shopify.
+Shopify hashes them and never exposes them in an export, so every customer will need to reset their password on first WooCommerce login.
+Send a “we have moved” email before or during cutover so customers aren’t ambushed at the login screen.

 Not directly.
-Shopify themes are built in Liquid and do not convert to WooCommerce.
-You will rebuild the visual design on a WooCommerce theme (Astra, Kadence, Blocksy, or a purpose-built one).
-Most store owners treat this as an opportunity to refresh the design rather than replicate pixel-for-pixel.
+Shopify themes are built in Liquid and do not convert to WooCommerce, so you rebuild the visual design on a WooCommerce theme such as Astra, Kadence, or Blocksy.
+Most store owners treat this as a chance to refresh the design rather than replicate it pixel for pixel.

-Is it better to use a paid migration service instead?
+Is a paid migration service better than doing it yourself?

-For stores with 10,000+ SKUs, multi-region Shopify Markets setups, or deep subscription and loyalty app dependencies, a paid service may be the right call.
-Services like LitExtension and Cart2Cart exist for genuinely complex stores where the cost of your time exceeds the service fee.
-For standard Shopify stores, the self-serve workflow in this guide is faster and significantly cheaper.
+A paid migration service is worth it for stores with 10,000+ SKUs, multi-region Shopify Markets setups, or deep subscription and loyalty app dependencies, where the cost of your own time exceeds the service fee.
+Services like LitExtension and Cart2Cart exist for exactly those cases.
+For a standard Shopify store, the self-serve workflow in this guide is faster and cheaper.

-What if my Shopify variants do not map cleanly to WooCommerce attributes?
+What if your Shopify variants do not map cleanly to WooCommerce attributes?